PejLab/gene_expr_pred/README.md

 Genotype, encoded as allele values separated by either of / or |. " /" means genotype unphased and "|" means genotype phased.
 The allele values are 0 for the reference allele (what is in the REF  field), 1 for the allele listed in ALT.
 For diploid calls examples could be 0/1, 1|0.

-**The REF and ALT information should match the REF and ALT information in aFC.txt**
+**The REF and ALT information should match the REF and ALT information in aFC file**

 ## Arguments